-Or if the hypothetical Reference Asset Return was -25%, then, at the Series Mandatory Dissolution Date:
+Or if the hypothetical Reference Asset Return was -25%, then, at the Maturity Date:

-- the trust would receive a net payment on the Options expected to be approximately \$9.30 per unit at the Options Expiration Date consisting of the trust receiving a payment on the Purchased Call Options and the Purchased Put Options, and no payment being made on the Written Call Options; - approximately \$0.15 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.385 would be approximately -9.00% net of estimated trust fees and expenses.
-The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.177 would be approximately -7.14% net of estimated trust fees and expenses.
+- the trust would receive a net payment on the Options, which is expected to be approximately \$7.30 per unit at the Options Expiration Date; - approximately \$0.16 in cash per unit would remain after paying all estimated trust fees and expenses; and - the hypothetical total return of the trust to unitholders who purchase the units at a public offering price of \$10.368 would be approximately -28.05% net of estimated trust fees and expenses.
+The hypothetical total return of the trust to unitholders who purchase the units in Fee Accounts subject to a Wrap Fee at a public offering price of \$10.161 would be approximately -26.58% net of estimated trust fees and expenses.